Bar examination

-A bar examination is an examination administered by the bar association of a jurisdiction that a lawyer must pass in order to be admitted to the bar of that jurisdiction.
+A bar examination is an examination administered by an agency of the courts jurisdiction that a lawyer must pass in order to be admitted to the bar of that jurisdiction.

 Australia

 Administering bar exams is the responsibility of the bar association in the particular state or territory concerned.
 Those interested in pursuing a career at the bar must first be admitted as lawyers in the Supreme Court of their home state or territory.
 This generally requires the completion of legal studies which can take up to 8 years depending on the mode of study, the particular degree being completed and the law school.
 After completing a law degree, law graduates are then usually required to complete a period of Practical Legal Training (PLT).
 During the PLT period, law graduates are provided with further legal education focusing more on the practical or technical aspects of the law, such as court practice, conveyancing and drafting statements of claim.
 Law graduates are also required to complete a minimum number of days under the supervision of a more senior lawyer.

 After the successful completion of practical legal training, law graduates must then apply to be admitted to the Supreme Court in their state or territory.
 This ceremony is usually held with the chief justice of the state or territory presiding.
 It is a formal ceremony which also includes taking an oath (or making an affirmation) to uphold the laws of the jurisdiction and results in the person's name being recorded on the Roll of Practitioners in that jurisdiction.

 Once admitted, those wishing to practise as barristers must contact the relevant bar association to register and sit the bar exam.
 The frequency and availability of these exams depends on the relevant bar association.
 Generally, the bar exams focus on three main areas of practice which are relevant to barristers; namely evidence, procedure and ethics.
 The exams are usually administered during the course of a day and comprise a variety of question types, usually answers are given in essay form.
 Candidates are informed of their results within a few months and pass rates are very competitive.
 Passing the bar exam in and of itself does not automatically allow one to practise as a barrister, in many jurisdictions (such as New South Wales) further requirements apply.